cloudify-cosmo/docs.getcloudify.org/content/cli/blueprints.md

 weight: 20
 ---

-The `cfy blueprints` command is used to manage blueprints on a Cloudify manager.
+The `cfy blueprints` command is used to manage blueprints on a Cloudify Manager instance.

 You can use the command to upload, delete, download, validate and list blueprints and to retrieve information for a specific blueprint.